Are you scoring in the 26–34 range on ACT Critical Reading? Do you want to raise that score as high as possible—to a perfect 36?

 The point is that you can learn these skills, even if you don't consider yourself a good reader or a great English student.
 I'll go into more detail about exactly how to do this.

-One last point: let's make sure we understand how many questions we can miss to score a 36.
+One last point: let's make sure we understand how many questions we can miss and still score a 36.

 What It Takes to Get a 36 in Reading